 The production shines in the ensemble scenes.
 All actors present on stage remain dynamically engaged even if for minutes on end they don't have a speaking part.
 They respond to the speakers or to another person's response or they have a barely audible conversation behind another person's back.
 Much of this is acted out in the form of gaze direction, posture and gestures.
 In this you can recognize the hand of a director with an exceptional eye for detail.

-Peter Stein's adaptation and direction is consistent throughout, which I find admirable, even though I found some scenes terse and hardgoing.
-What would have been "postmodern" or "post-dramatic" ploys would have saved the day for me.
-I guess what I like about some productions by Thomas Ostermeier is that he is unafraid to be inconsistent if the piece demands it.
+Peter Stein's adaptation and direction is consistent throughout, which I find admirable, even though I found some scenes terse and hard-going.
+Some "postmodern" or "post-dramatic" ploys would have saved the day for me.
+I guess what I like about some productions by Thomas Ostermeier is that he is unafraid to be inconsistent if the production demands it.

 Some weeks ago I wrote that paying 35 euro to see an 11 and a half hour performance is an example of what's wrong with theatre prices in The Netherlands.
 Knowing what I know now I must say that I would have felt disappointed if the tickets had cost something like 200 euro.
 Now all I lost was a day and about 40 euro.